I am often asked, “When do I NEED to use microphones during a panel discussion?”

 - Audience.
 If the moderator stays on the stage, you’ll need to have a “runner” (or two) with a wireless microphone in hand OR a wireless or corded microphone on a stand in strategic places throughout the audience.
 You can also use a throwable microphone (I use a Catchbox) so the audience can throw the microphone to the next questioner!

-Make sure you coordinate your microphone requirements with your meeting organizer and/or Audio-visual crew.
-They’ll appreciate your attention to detail to ensure an amazing panel discussion!
+Make sure you coordinate your microphone requirements with your meeting organizer and/or audio-visual crew.
+They’ll appreciate your attention to detail and use of microphones during an amazing panel discussion!

 Audience and Panelist Engagement AFTER the Panel Discussion